 In 1981, the firm hired its first lateral: Mary Gail Korsmeyer.
 She became the firm’s first female partner, and the first female President of the Washington County Bar.
-Since that time, Rick Amrhein, Barb Graham, Doug Nolin, Mary K. Pruss (retired), John Rodgers, Jon Higie, Susan Roberts, Susan Mondik Key, Andy Chumney, and Steve Curry have gone on to become partners.
+Since that time, Rick Amrhein, Barb Graham, Doug Nolin, Mary K. Pruss (retired), John Rodgers (retired), Jon Higie, Susan Roberts, Susan Mondik Key, Andy Chumney, Steve Curry, Rachel Lozosky, Donald Formoso and Eva Ahern have gone on to become partners.

 The firm has always valued having a team with diverse professional backgrounds.
 Peacock Keller’s attorneys have included former appellate-level law clerks, JAG-Corps officers, large-firm lawyers, and bank, trust company, and corporate personnel.
 Peacock Keller lawyers have also provided leadership in various professional organizations, boasting one past president of the Pennsylvania Bar Association, seven past presidents of the Washington County Bar Association, three past presidents of the Pennsylvania School Board Solicitors Association, three past presidents of the Pennsylvania Academy of Trial Lawyers, members of the illustrious American College of Trial Lawyers and the American College of Trust and Estate Counsel, as well as members of the Pennsylvania Supreme Court Lawyer Disciplinary System Committee.

 Peacock Keller originally operated with an office in Washington, PA and a part-time, second office in Houston, PA.
-Today, the firm’s hub is the Washington office which is accompanied by four satellite offices in Bridgeville, Claysville, McMurray and Waynesburg.
+Today, the firm’s hub is the Washington office, now located at 95 West Beau Street, Suite 600, Washington, PA, which is accompanied by four satellite offices in Bridgeville, Claysville, Southpointe and Waynesburg.
 What was once a local practice has become a regional practice covering broad and diverse areas of the law for clientele throughout Allegheny, Greene, Washington, and surrounding counties.

 As the firm expanded so did its areas of practice with its attorneys developing considerable experience and achieving broad recognition for leadership in energy law, employment law, business law, estates and trusts, school law, construction law, and litigation.
 From the beginning, Peacock Keller lawyers have served as leaders in local, national and global organizations, such as the Washington County Chamber of Commerce, the Washington County Community Foundation, Rotary International, Knights of Columbus, Kiwanis, Zonta, the Boy Scouts of America and others.
-In 2008, Peacock Keller initiated a benefit event for area libraries known as “Off-the-Shelf,” which has raised tens of thousands of dollars for the Washington and Greene County library systems.
+From 2008 through 2015, Peacock Keller initiated a yearly benefit event for area libraries known as “Off-the-Shelf,” which raised tens of thousands of dollars for the Washington and Greene County library systems.